GLAZER CAPITAL, LLC Acquires N - GuruFocus.com

 Details of the Transaction

-The transaction took place on July 31, 2023, with GLAZER CAPITAL, LLC purchasing 418,000 shares of AFARU at a price of $10.67 per share.
-This new holding represents a 0.24% position in the firm's portfolio and accounts for 14.38% of the total shares of AFARU.
-The transaction had a minor impact on the firm's portfolio, increasing its equity by 0.24%.
+The transaction took place on July 31, 2023, with GLAZER CAPITAL, LLC purchasing 1,225,412 shares of Tristar Acquisition I Corp at a price of $10.56 per share.
+This acquisition has a 0.7% impact on the firm's portfolio and increases their total holdings in Tristar Acquisition I Corp to 1,225,412 shares, representing 11.55% of the company's stock.
+The firm's position in Tristar Acquisition I Corp now stands at 0.7% of their total portfolio.

-GLAZER CAPITAL, LLC, located at 623 Fifth Avenue, New York, NY, is an investment firm with a diverse portfolio of 345 stocks.
-The firm's top holdings include Yamana Gold Inc (AUY, Financial), Shaw Communications Inc (SJR, Financial), Focus Financial Partners Inc (FOCS, Financial), Qualtrics International Inc (XM, Financial), and Ares Acquisition Corp (AAC, Financial).
-The firm's equity stands at $1.83 billion, with a heavy investment in the Financial Services and Basic Materials sectors.
+GLAZER CAPITAL, LLC is an investment firm located at 623 Fifth Avenue, New York.
+The firm holds 345 stocks in its portfolio, with a total equity of $1.83 billion.
+Its top holdings include Yamana Gold Inc (AUY, Financial), Shaw Communications Inc (SJR, Financial), Focus Financial Partners Inc (FOCS, Financial), Qualtrics International Inc (XM, Financial), and Ares Acquisition Corp (AAC, Financial).
+The firm's investments are primarily concentrated in the Financial Services and Basic Materials sectors.

 Analysis of the Traded Stock